feven2552/JS/README.md

 - The player's balance is displayed at the beginning of each round.
 - Enjoy the thrill of spinning the reels and see if luck is on your side!

-## Author

-This game was created by [Your Name].

-## Acknowledgments

-Special thanks to [anyone you'd like to acknowledge, such as mentors, tutorial creators, etc.] for their assistance and inspiration.